Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 - Satellite image matching, multi-resolution image co-registration and mosaicing.
 - Optical flow and 3D scene flow based feature and scene tracking, such as cloud masking and cloud motion vector retrieval.
 - Object and ground feature detection, segmentation, classification, and tracking for buildings, cars, airplanes, trees, people on the Earth, and rocks, craters, layers, and dynamic surface features on planetary surfaces.
+- GPU optimisations and onboard "smart-sattelite" solutions of remote sensing applications.

 Surrey AI Imaging Ltd. is dedicated to providing innovative and cutting-edge solutions to address the challenges faced in the field of satellite imaging and planetary remote sensing.